 I’ve spent some time as a formulator of cosmetic products for American and Canadian companies that sell their formulas around the world.
-From time to time simply not knowing about ethnic skin and acne differences has created some very significant problems for the companies I serve.
+From time to time, simply not knowing about ethnic skin and acne differences has created some very significant problems for the companies I serve.

-We were at a loss to imagine what had gone wrong.
+We were at a loss trying to imagine what had gone wrong.
 We could imagine that somebody put the wrong chemical into the vat on the assembly line.
 Then we learned that an oil refinery in this city had released a massive load of toxic chemicals into the air while all of these customers were riding the bus to work.
-The chemical release combined with an otherwise safe ingredient in the skin lightening cream, but the combination only affected Han Chinese women, not any other women who used the product who were exposed to the toxic cloud.
+The chemical release combined with an otherwise safe ingredient in the skin lightening cream, but the combination only affected Han Chinese women1, not any other women who used the product who were exposed to the toxic cloud.

-A dermatologist in Phoenix, Arizona scheduled two patients the same afternoon for consultations about treating brown spots on the skin.
-Her first patient, Barbara, was an African-American woman who developed dark, brown spots on her skin where she had had pimples.
+A dermatologist in Phoenix, Arizona, scheduled two patients the same afternoon for consultations about treating brown spots on the skin.
+Her first patient, Barbara, was an African-American woman who developed dark, brown spots on her skin where she had pimples.
 Her second patient, Hilde, was a visitor to Arizona from Iceland who had broken out in freckles.

 All kinds of skin use the pigment melanin to fight inflammation, but since most persons of African descent are endowed with a great deal of melanin in their skins, they tend to develop especially dark spots after acne.
 Any treatment that traumatizes the skin to get rid of brown spots actually makes the spots darker, or triggers a condition called vitiligo, which destroys all of the pigment in the skin.
 The dermatologist prescribed Barbara a very mild antioxidant cream that promised to lighten her brown spots very slowly, but without danger of creating even worse skin problems.

 Brown spots on fair skin are a lot easier to treat.
 Because fair skin contains relatively few melanocytes, the cells that make the pigment melanin, irritation of the skin is very unlikely to cause permanent pigmentation.
 The doctor offered Hilde a laser treatment that would make her freckles a thing of the past in just a few days4.

 Many Asians, and especially many Japanese people, prefer to cleanse with oil-based bath and beauty products.
 They have to steer clear of any kind of shampoo, soap, or acne treatment that foams, and they should wear rubber gloves when using household cleaners to avoid acne-like bumps that are actually a form of hand eczema.